-Take a look at the list below to learn more about the different types of insurance for your home, whether it’s a stand-alone policy like home and contents insurance or an optional extra you can add to an existing policy.
+Take a look at the list below to learn more about the different types of home and contents insurance, whether it’s a standalone policy like home insurance or an optional extra you can add to an existing policy.

-Home insurance can cover you against having to pay to fix, repair or rebuild things following a variety of natural disasters, including:
+Home insurance can cover the costs of fixing, repairing or rebuilding your home and belongings following a variety of natural disasters, including:

-Vandalism and malicious damage is generally covered by both home and contents insurance.
+Vandalism and malicious damage are generally covered by both home and contents insurance.
 This can include the cost of repairs for damage caused by attempted break-ins as well.
-It does not cover damage caused by residents and household members, however.
+It doesn’t cover intentional damage caused by residents, household members and their guests.

-Home insurance can cover the cost of temporary accommodation if your home is rendered uninhabitable following an insured event.
-There will be a limit on how long your accommodation costs will be covered, depending on your specific policy.
-For example, you may be insured for 12 or even 24 months.
+Home insurance can cover the cost of temporary accommodation if your home is uninhabitable following an insured event.
+There’ll usually be a limit on how long your accommodation costs will be covered for, depending on your specific policy; for example, your accommodation may be covered for 12 or even 24 months.
 Be sure to check your PDS to know how long your benefit period will last.

-Renters may also have their accommodation costs covered for a set time following an insured event that damages their contents under a renters insurance policy.
+Renters may also have some of their accommodation costs covered for a set time following an insured event that damages their contents under a renters insurance policy.

-A wide variety of appliances and electronic devices can be covered by contents insurance.
+A variety of appliances and electronic devices can be covered by contents insurance.
 These can include:

-If you take some of these devices with you when you leave the house, you can insure them with portable contents cover (also called portable items or personal effects cover).
-Additionally, some appliances may also be insured against power surges with motor burnout cover.
+If you take things with you when you leave the house, you may be able to insure them with portable contents cover (also called portable items or personal effects cover).
+Additionally, you may be able to add cover for some appliances against power surges with motor burnout cover.

 There are some standard exclusions common in home and contents insurance, including:

-You should always read the PDS to check the exclusions, terms and conditions specific to your policy.
+You should always read the PDS to check the exclusions, terms and conditions for full details specific to your policy.

-Your home insurance will cover your rebuilding cost to the amount chosen by yourself (the sum insured) when you took out the policy.
-If this amount is not enough to completely cover the cost of rebuilding your property, you will likely need to pay the difference yourself; this is known as underinsurance.
+Your home insurance will cover your rebuilding costs to the amount you chose when you took out the policy; this is the sum insured.
+If this amount isn’t enough to completely cover the cost of rebuilding your property, you’ll likely need to pay the difference yourself.
+This is known as underinsurance.

 Home insurance also generally includes the cost of removing debris following an event that destroys or severely damages a home.

-Home and contents insurance policies cover your legal liability should someone be injured or their property damaged by an accident that occurs when visiting your home.
-It can cover the cost of replacing or repairing someone’s belongings, plus legal costs for any death or injuries someone experiences at your property.
+Home and contents insurance policies include legal liability cover should someone be injured, or their property damaged by accident when visiting your home.
+It can cover the cost of replacing or repairing someone’s belongings, plus legal costs associated with death or injuries someone experiences at your property.